vdschuck/vdschuck/README.md

 ## Hi there, welcome 👋🏻

 I'm a person who enjoys challenges and solving problems using code, regardless of the programming language.
+Today I only have a few things that I use during my studies.

 ## About me: